nate-gillman/fourier-head/random-number-generator/README.md

 ## Step 4: fine-tune, run inference and eval scripts

-LoRA train the linear baseline, then evaluate the trained model:
+LoRA train the linear baseline, then evaluate the trained model.
+This whole loop can run in less than 20 hours on an a6000 gpu.

 ```bash
 num_epochs=16